napari/docs/docs/developers/contributing/performance/profiling.md

 identifying which functions are taking most of the runtime and causing bottlenecks.

-[Performance monitoring](perfmon), unlike profiling provides information about the timing of events or specific functions.
-It can be useful when profiling identifies a common function as taking most of the time in execution, but it's hard to know where to optimize because that function gets called from many places.
+[Performance monitoring](perfmon), unlike profiling provides information about the timing of events or specific functions each time it is called.
+It can be useful when profiling identifies a common function to be slow, but as this function gets called from many places so it's hard to know where to optimize.
-It can also help you understand functions that cost a lot but only at the start vs functions that are consistently slow — which is hard to track with profiling.
+Performance monitoring is able to tell you at which points during execution it is called and how long it took each time.
+This is also helpful in differentiating functions that are only slow in the first call versus functions that are consistently slow.
+See [performance monitoring](perfmon) for more details.

 ![A section of an example call graph showing the functions called in napari's layerlist and some of their profile statistics such as call count and cumulative percentage time spent.](images/execution_graph.png)